 Obfuscating Stupidity: Ena in Episode 8.
 She spends the entire episode coming up with ridiculous theories as to how Sonico came to be locked in a room, unconscious, with her guitar missing, only to reveal in The Stinger that she'd known the truth all along and was actually helping to cover for the culprit (she's not interested in making arrests, only finding out the truth).

-Overshadowed by Awesome: Kitamura accidentally upstages the heroes of the TV show Sonico was guest starring in during episode 3.
-They hilariously keep his action in the show, crediting him as a guest hero.
+Overshadowed by Awesome: Kitamura accidentally upstages the heroes of the TV show Sonico was guest starring in during episode three after the actors playing the villain crosses the line.
+They hilariously keep his actions in the show and crediting him as a guest hero.

-Raised by Grandparents: Sonico's parents are conspicously absent in her life, and even in her flashbacks to when she was younger usually shows her with her grandmother instead.
+Raised by Grandparents: Sonico's parents are conspicuously absent in her life, and even in her flashbacks to when she was younger, Sonico is shown her with her grandmother.

-Reasonable Authority Figure: Kitamura, Sonico's talent manager.
-Despite the scary mask he wears all the time, he does try to look out for Sonico, and attempts to prevent photographers from taking advantage of her.
+Reasonable Authority Figure: Despite the scary mask he wears all the time, Kitamura does try to look out for Sonico, and attempts to prevent photographers from taking advantage of her.

-Played somewhat straight during the ending credits, in which Sonico fights off zombies with a chainsaw while also singing and dancing with some of them as background dancers.
+During the ending credits, Sonico fights off zombies with a chainsaw while also singing and dancing, with some of the zombies as background dancers.